commial/experiments/windows-defender/ASR/README.md

 end
 ```

-There are still a few decompilation error, but the code is now understandable.
+There are still a few decompilation errors, but the code is now understandable.

-The first function `l_0_0` returns if the parameter is on of the following extension (`1952539182` is `.bat` in ASCII under the proper endianness):
+The first function `l_0_0` returns if the parameter is one of the following extensions (`1952539182` is `.bat` in ASCII under the proper endianness):
 ```
 .bat, .cmd, .com, .cpl, .exe, .pif, .scr, .vbs, .lnk, .wsf, .vbe, .jse, .hta, .js, .dll, .ocx, .jar, .wsc, .wsh
 ```

-The main code first check if the rules is enabled in the `HipsManager`.
+The main code first checks if the rules are enabled in the `HipsManager`.

-Then, it check the reason it has been called (`mp.SCANREASON_ONMODIFIEDHANDLECLOSE`, `mp.SCANREASON_ONOPEN`, etc.), if it is a fresh data, the header page size, a magic (`PK\x03\x04`), and so on.
+Then, it checks the reason it has been called (`mp.SCANREASON_ONMODIFIEDHANDLECLOSE`, `mp.SCANREASON_ONOPEN`, etc.), if it is a fresh data, the header page size, a magic (`PK\x03\x04`), and so on.

 Note that at one point, it is setting an attribute:
 ```lua